Clara-Richter/ANLY521--Group-Project/README.md

 Once you are on the website, you can input medical text into the text box provided.
 You can then choose from the following options:

 <ins>Summarize</ins>: This option will generate a summary of the text you provided.
-Definitions: This option will provide definitions for medical terms found in the text you provided.
+<ins>Definitions</ins>: This option will provide definitions for medical terms found in the text you provided.
-Entities: This option will return a list of the medical name entities and if they are a chemical or a disease.
+<ins>Entities</ins>: This option will return a list of the medical name entities and if they are a chemical or a disease.
-Label Entities: This option will label medical name entities related to a chemical or disease in the text you provided.
+<ins>Label Entities</ins>: This option will label medical name entities related to a chemical or disease in the text you provided.

 "add screenshots of examples here"